BarthPaleologue/AlgogameSolver/README.md

 ## Breaking a specific level

-You need to copy paste a folder from `./levels` and follow the instructions given in `./levels/*/level_specifics.c`.
+All the instructions are given in `./levels/template/level_specifics.c`.
+Once you've completed all the info, you can run your code.
+But make sure that the Makefile is building the right executive : set the `LEVEL` variable to the name of the folder you used in the first line of the Makefile (or in command line).
+Ex : LEVEL='template'

+#### How does it work ?
-In short, you need to provide sufficient information about the level (a map of the level, the instructions provided, how many instructions are in the program, etc.).
-You can also provide informations to reduce the number of tests : a successful program must have at least one TURN_RIGHT intruction or one PAINT_RED...
+In `./levels/template` are all the files you need to modify so that the program will be adapted to a particular level.
+You will need to provide sufficient information about the level (a map of the level, the instructions provided, how many instructions are in the program, etc.).

+#### Breaking different levels
+You can copy paste the template folder to `./levels` to break different levels.
+You can rename it as you want, any folder in `./levels` is treated the same (don't forget to specify the folder name when you compile like it's said above).

+#### Speeding up AlgoGame
+Note that can probably provide informations to reduce the number of tests : a successful program might need at least one TURN_RIGHT intruction or one PAINT_RED...
+In any case it always needs at least one FORWARD.
+The function to be modified is `isProgramWorthTesting` in `levelspecifics.c`.
+Testing can take less than a second or over an hour depending on the level, the speed of your machine and also your restrictions, so don't hesitate.

 ## Run it!